conduktor/conduktor-docs/docs/guide/tutorials/self-service-start.md

 This repo is where the central team would make, or approve, changes.

 It should contain definitions of infrastructure e.g. the cluster configuration and definitions of the Applications, Application Instances and Application Instance policies.
-[Find out more about these concepts](/platform/navigation/self-serve/#concepts).

 ## Application team's repo